 Attendance Policies

 All practices and matches are mandatory.
 The player may, with prior approval from the coach, be late or excused from practice.
 It is the responsibility of the athlete to notify the coach of any scheduling conflicts as soon as they are known, as tardiness or absence can affect playing time or result in consequences as directed by the coach.
+Unexcused absences may count towards the three strike rule (see below).

 Practice

-Exceptions for missing a practice include :
+Occasional exceptions for missing a practice may include :

 a contagious illness